nationalarchives/da-terraform-modules/README.md

 ## Lambda
 Create lambdas

+## Cloudwatch Events
+Creates a cloudwatch event based on either an event pattern or a schedule.
+Can send to a lambda, an SQS, an SNS topic or a mix of all of them.

+## IAM Policy
+Creates an IAM policy from a string

+## IAM Role
+Creates an IAM role and attaches the policies passed to it.

+## SSM Parameter
+Takes a list of objects describing the ssm parameters.
+You can optionally ignore value changes so terraform won't overwrite changes made elsewhere.

+## VPC
+Creates a VPC with public security groups routing through an internet gateway and private security groups through a NAT gateway.

 ## Using the modules
 You can either clone this repository into the root of your existing terraform project and reference the modules directly
 ```hcl